 INDIVIDUALS & FAMILIES

-Unemployment Benefits: Unemployment benefits depend on your earnings and the state you live in.
-If you’re out of work because of the pandemic, you may be eligible for unemployment now, even if you wouldn’t have been under normal circumstances.
+Unemployment Benefits: If you’re out of work because of the pandemic, you may be eligible for unemployment now, even if you wouldn’t have been under normal circumstances.
 This includes self-employed individuals and people who were about to start a new job, but couldn’t because of Covid-19.
+Visit the California Employment Development Department’s page to submit a claim for unemployment benefits.

 SMALL BUSINESS OWNERS